COMMUNICATION Categories – Content (Part 1a)

 IF we are being appropriate – we will comm. differently in different situations.
 So –

-🚩While these are used by most people as a type of social glue or social currency – it is also typical of what passes for communication in alcoholic & other narcissistic households.
-Nothing ‘real’ is ever spoken of – how people feel or think, what drives their behavior, what their true Self motivation might be…..
+🚩While these are used by most people as a type of social glue or social currency – it’s also typical of what passes for communication in alcoholic & other narcissistic households.
+Nothing ‘real’ is ever said or talked about – how each member feels or thinks, what drives their behavior, what their true Self’s motivation might be…..

-So – at the other extreme are the emotionally starving ACoAs who desperately want to be heard.
+But at the other extreme are the emotionally & verbally starved ACoAs who desperately want to be heard.
 They’ll take any opportunity to “go deep”, as in spilling TMI to whoever will listen.
 This kind of sharing is necessary BUT belongs in 12-Step meetings, therapy & a daily diary.
 The alternative is to not talk at all.

-In fact, many ACoAs are notoriously reluctant (refusing) to make light conversation, meaning : the ‘normal’ sharing of mutually interesting but not earth-shattering experiences tastes & opinions.
-Actually it’s the WIC who has no socially appropriate boundaries.
+In fact, many ACoAs are notoriously reluctant (refusing) to make light conversation (small talk) , meaning : the ‘normal’ sharing of mutually interesting but not earth-shattering experiences, tastes & opinions.
+They feel that only ‘serious’ counts – but is most often just dumping, the WIC without socially appropriate boundaries.

 However, as powerful & precious as the Emotional & Spiritual levels are, they’re too intense & raw to sit with for too long, at any one time.

-1. If our tendency is to get heavy too fast with another person – we need to learn boundaries – with our Inner Child!
-It’s not appropriate to assume someone is a ‘friend’ & jump into telling our deepest thoughts & emotions (suffering, complaints…..), which is almost always about our S-H & dysfunctional family history.
+1. If our tendency is to get heavy too fast with another person – we need to set boundaries – with our Inner Child!
+It’s not appropriate to assume that someone is a ‘friend’ & then jump into telling our deepest thoughts & emotions (suffering, complaints…..), which is almost always about our S-H & dysfunctional family history.

 2. In general, most people are simply not equipped emotionally to go ‘deep’ at all, & it’s not fair to spring such comm. on someone without their consent, or on those we know can not handle it.
 It’s disrespectful to others (our narcissism) to inflict our intensity on them. (from C. Gilkey)